firefox-devtools/debugger/docs/local-development.md

 * [matchers][jest-matchers]
 * [mock functions][jest-mock]

 Running all the tests tends to be really slow.
-Most of the time it is realy useful to run a single test.
+Most of the time it is really useful to run a single test.
 You can do this by invoking jest directly like this:

 ```bash
 node_modules/jest/bin/jest.js -o